New Patients 970.205.9614

 The Dental Crown Process

-Placing a dental crown is a two-phase process, performed in the comfort of our dental office.
+Placing a dental crown is a two-phase process performed in the comfort of our dental office.
 A relatively straightforward process, Dr. Thompson will begin with a thorough exam and discussion of your cosmetic goals before choosing the type of crown that will best suit your needs.

 The first step is to prepare the tooth by removing enough structure to accommodate the placement of the crown.
 Once this is complete, Dr. Thompson will take dental impressions for the design of your new crown.
-We use digital impressions for the best possible patient experience – no messy trays!
+We use digital impressions for the best patient experience – no messy trays!
 We also offer dental sedation for anxious and fearful patients.

 Dental Crown FAQs